Gun rights are back at the Supreme Court for the first time in more than a decade

 Dearing replies that these decisions are not made by petty bureaucrats.
 They are made in rural upstate New York by judges and in New York City by police department officials.
 Moreover, he says, the rules in rural areas are looser than they are in New York City, where the population is by far the densest of any place in the country.

 Indeed, as he points out, New York City's population of 8 million is crammed into a mere 303 square miles — resulting in a population density of about 27,000 residents per square mile.
-More than 5.5 million people ride the city's subway daily, and its daytime population grows by 4 million on a typical weekday.
+More than 5.5 million people ride the city's subway daily, and Manhattan's daytime population grows to 4 million on a typical weekday.

 "Law-abiding citizens can in an instant become lawless citizens in a moment of passion, a moment of argument, and incidentally, increasingly in political moments of disagreement," adds Luttig.
 And he focuses in his brief on the statements of many rioters who stormed the Capitol on Jan.
 6 who said they left their guns at home because of laws in the District of Columbia that make carrying guns in public illegal.